-Marshall Gerstein has been filing patent applications claiming AI technologies since 2006.
-Between 2012 and 2017, patent application filings claiming AI technologies grew by an average of 28% per year.
-In 2020, we saw a 43% increase in AI patents filed for clients in industries such as insurance & financial services, information technology, process controls, and agronomics.
-Although AI technologies are being developed in virtually every industry, the bulk of AI filings are sectors including telecommunications, transportation, personal electronic devices and computing, life and medical sciences, security, document management, manufacturing, and engineering.
-Key AI technologies include machine learning, computer vision, natural language and speech processing, control methods, planning and robotics, among many others.
+Marshall Gerstein has been filing patent applications directed to artificial intelligence technologies for nearly twenty years.

+In 2020, we saw a 43% increase in AI patents filed for our clients in industries such as insurance & financial services, information technology, process controls, and agronomics.

+Although Al technologies are being developed in virtually every industry, the bulk of Al filings are sectors including tele-communications, transportation, personal electronic devices and computing, life and medical sciences, security, document management, manufacturing, and engineering.
+Key Al technologies include machine learning, computer vision, natural language and speech processing, control methods, planning and robotics, among many others.

-Marshall Gerstein regularly advises clients in protecting, maintaining, defending, enforcing, and transferring AI technologies.
+Our attorneys regularly advise clients in protecting, maintaining, defending, enforcing, and transferring AI technologies.
 Our team includes attorneys, patent agents, and technical specialists, with computer and engineering degrees and backgrounds, who regularly prepare AI patent applications and assist clients in a variety of related matters, including freedom to operate opinions and licensing.

-Marshall Gerstein has assisted clients with AI and intellectual property matters in a variety of technologies and technical industries, including:
+We have assisted clients with AI and IP matters in a variety of technologies and industries:

 - Medical devices

 - Pharmaceuticals

 - Chemical analysis

 - Autonomous driving

 - Computer vision

 - E-commerce

-- Natural language and speech processing

 - Planning and scheduling

+- Natural language & speech processing

+- Deep learning for medical imaging

+- Fitness tracking